Congratulations on your engagement!

 5. Everyone is different, but especially every woman, and especially in this area.
 What works for one doesn't always work for another, and keep in mind that the very first time you're intimate in this way it can be painful for the bride.
 Again, that's no guarantee, but if the issue does arise, here's some advice!

 To the groom; Take things slow and help her to laugh and relax.
 This isn't really something in her control right now, so listen to and reassure her.
 She needs to feel safe with you.
 Things will get better for her (and in turn, better for you!) with time and practice.
 Extra tip!
 Penetration alone really doesn't do much for a woman like it does for a man.
-Try to get creative with your hands to make things more pleasurable!
+Get creative with your hands to make things more pleasurable!

 To the bride; If it's painful at first make sure you're not too dry.
 Take your time to get there, or try adding lubricant!
 If you're still in pain have him go slow and stop, then try squeezing him with your muscles down there.
 (The same muscles you'd use to stop the flow of urine when you pee!)
 After squeezing a bit, let him continue while you focus on what feels good and relax, or shower him with kisses to put the focus on him if you're feeling a little self-conscious!
 Pain isn't permanent.
 It's going to get better as your body adjusts!